-Using the KX II 2.1.10 or later, you are able to mount a smart card reader onto a target server to support smart card authentication and related applications.
-For a list of supported smart cards, smart card readers, and additional system requirements, see Supported and Unsupported Smart Card Readers (on page 37).
+Using the KX II 2.1.10 (and later) or KSX II 2.3.0 (and later), you are able to mount a smart card reader onto a target server to support smart card authentication and related applications.
+For a list of supported smart cards, smart card readers, and additional system requirements, see Supported and Unsupported Smart Card Readers (on page 39).